wicaksuu/backdoor-scaner/README.md

 ## Overview

 This project is a Python-based tool for scanning files in a specified directory for potential backdoors, obfuscation, or other malicious code patterns.
 The tool integrates with the VirusTotal API to analyze suspicious files for further security validation.
+It also supports generating reports in JSON and PDF formats.

 ### Features

 - Detects suspicious patterns in files using customizable regex patterns.
 - Scans all files or specific file types in a given directory.
 - Integrates with VirusTotal API to check suspicious files.
-- Saves scan results, including VirusTotal analysis, in a detailed JSON report.
+- Saves scan results in JSON and PDF formats with user-friendly layouts.
 - Easy configuration using external JSON files for suspicious patterns.

 ## Requirements